Creative Writing Minor

 The minor in creative writing, available to students in majors other than English, requires the following six courses:

-- Two advanced courses (3000 level and above) in literature offered through the English department, or other relevant departments and programs (e.g., modern languages and literatures, literary studies, African and African American studies; generally those with the ENGL attribute code), to be chosen by the student in consultation with the minor adviser.
+- Two advanced courses (3000 level and above) in literature offered through the English department, or other relevant departments and programs (e.g., modern languages and literature, literary studies, African and African American studies; generally those with the ENGL attribute code), to be chosen by the student in consultation with the minor adviser.
 Generally, these will be courses in a single genre in which the student is taking workshops, but substitutions may be considered with the approval of the minor adviser (who will be a member of the English department).

 Creative Writing Minor for English Majors

 Students majoring in English may count two creative writing courses (see 1 above) toward both the English major and the creative writing minor.
-In other words, completion of the creative writing minor requires two additional writing courses (courses with the CVW attribute) and two additional literature courses offered by any relevant department or program (see 2 above).
+In other words, completion of the creative writing minor requires two additional Creative Writing courses (courses with the CVW attribute) and two additional literature courses offered by any relevant department or program (see 2 above).